wp-plugins/flyzoo/readme.txt

 = How do I go online and chat with my visitors? =

 1. Visit your website and locate the chat widget at the bottom of the page
-2. Click on MENU
-3. Click on "Log in or Sign up"
+2. Click on MENU > "Log in or Sign up"
-4. Enter the e-mail and password you used to join Flyzoo
+3. Enter the e-mail and password you used to join Flyzoo

 The main button will turn from "Leave a message" to "We are online".